tundish/turberfield-dialogue/turberfield/dialogue/doc/battle.rst

 =====

 The Battle Royal sequence makes use of `state`.
-Both fighters must be alive at the beginning of the scene!
+Both fighters must be alive at the beginning of the scene.
 This is encoded as a simple integer state, which is set in the Python module when the references are created.

 The entity declaration in the script file specifies the state must be 1 in order for a persona to be cast as one of the fighters in the scene.

 A property directive in the scene file zeroes the state of the smitten fighter.
-We'll look in more detail how this works in the section on syntax.
+We'll look in more detail how this works in the :ref:`syntax`.

 Roles
 =====